106th Annual Meeting of the NNGA

 Northern Nut Growers, ALL DAYS

-The technical program is almost set for this year's meeting.
+The technical program is almost set for this year's meeting--just a couple of slots remaining.
 We'll open the technical program at 9 am on Monday and start with presentations on a range of topics until lunch.
 After lunch, we will be focusing on the processing and marketing of nuts with presentations from processing companies.
 The session will feature a presentation from a graduate student working to understand what it is customers want when it comes to hazelnuts.

 On Tuesday, the technical program will continue from 8 am until Noon with two concurrent sessions.
 Session 1 will be all about hazelnuts with presentations from hazelnut researchers from around the United States.
 Session 2 will feature a mix of presentations on a wide variety of nut growing topics.
 After lunch on Tuesday the program will continue with presentations focused on perennial polycultures and efforts in the Midwest to install designed plantings using perennial woody plants, including nuts.